vishal11-rajput/Nested-comments/README.md

-Nested comments functionality in reactJS
+Nested comments functionality in reactJS.